-Violations of a temporary restraining order do not have criminal penalties, but civil.
-A violation is brought to the attention of the court which can hold the party in contempt.
+Violations of a temporary restraining order are not criminal but civil penalties.
+A violation is brought to the court's attention, which can hold the party in contempt.
 It may also order them to pay fines or even send them to jail, but this rarely occurs unless the violation is so severe.

 If you believe that someone you know is experiencing familial abuse, it is important to know that you can also do something to help.
 Often, the victims will be scared to speak out against the ones they love.
 It is important to speak out for these victims to prevent further violence.
 There are numerous hotlines, and reporting can be done directly on the Texas Department of Family and Protective Services at https://www.dfps.state.tx.us/Contact_Us/report_abuse.asp.